-If a student does not know whether he or she needs to take the test or which sections to take, he or she should ask staff in the Admissions and Records Office for a Testing Referral Form.
+If a student does not know whether he or she needs to take the test or which sections to take, he or she should ask staff in the Office of Admissions and Records for a Testing Referral Form.

-Student Not TSIA2-Ready: Meet with your success coach to check for exemptions and/or determine the appropriate corequisite placement.
+Student Not TSIA2-Ready: Students should meet with their Success Coaches to check for exemptions and/or determine the appropriate corequisite placement.